DeepakRaya/DeepakRaya.github.io/_site/README.md

-## Welcome to My protfolio and github page
+## Welcome to My Website and Online Protfolio
+.

+.

+**

-**Leverages code from Sam Finlayson, and jemdoc markup complied to html;
+Leverages a mixture of code from Sam Finlayson's github.io repository and jemdoc light markup complied to html;